The Joy of JavaScript Absolute Imports

 relative to where it’s imported is not

-An Exception For Co-located Stylesheets and Tests
+An Exception For Co-Located Stylesheets and Tests

 Even with absolute imports as a convention, I still use relative imports occasionally.
 One use case is a React app with co-located stylesheets and tests.
 In a directory such as this: